tablesmit/imagepicker/readme.txt

     2. Configure "firefox.profile.path" in build.xml if need.
     3. Run "ant test"
 Note:
-    1. Need restart Firefox if changed the "chrome.manifest" file
+    1. Need restart FireFox if changed the "chrome.manifest" file
     2. Need touch "srcExtension" directory if changed the "install.rdf" file (Implemented in Ant task)

 For release,